Bishop's storehouse: Origin

-The concept of the bishop's storehouse is based on a revelation received by Joseph Smith, founder of the Latter Day Saint movement, on February 9, 1831, whereby he was instructed to keep goods "in my [the Lord's] storehouse, to administer to the poor and the needy".
-The first bishop's storehouse was established in Bishop Newel K. Whitney's store in Kirtland, Ohio.
+The concept of the bishops' storehouse is based on a revelation received by Joseph Smith, founder of the Latter Day Saint movement, on February 9, 1831, whereby he was instructed to keep goods "in my [the Lord's] storehouse, to administer to the poor and the needy".
+The first bishops' storehouse was established in Bishop Newel K. Whitney's store in Kirtland, Ohio.

 Operation

 Most of the goods in the storehouse are purchased with fast offering funds or produced on church-owned agricultural property.
 The storehouses are staffed by volunteers or church service missionaries.
 Persons in need, whether members of the church or not, can access the storehouse by approaching a bishop or local Relief Society president.
 The bishop decides whether or not the person will be given assistance and works with the Relief Society president in determining what the person will be given.
-The usual practice is to ask the recipient to work or render some form of service in exchange for the good given them.
+The usual practice is to ask the recipient to work or render some form of service in exchange for the goods given them.

-Bishop's storehouses are not commercial entities and goods are generally not for sale to the public through them.
+Bishops' storehouses are not commercial entities and goods are generally not for sale to the public through them.

 Building vs. available resources

-There are buildings owned throughout the world that serve as bishop's storehouses.
+There are buildings owned throughout the world that serve as bishops' storehouses.
 In areas of the world without a dedicated building, the bishop can render assistance by purchasing food and household necessities with church fast offering funds and delivering the goods to the recipient.
 This may also be done when the recipient has special dietary needs not catered to through the storehouse.
 The bishop can also draw on the "storehouse" of church members' available time, talents, and abilities to assist the needy.